Student Assistance Program

-The primary goal of the Student Assistance Program (SAP) is to help students overcome these barriers in order that they may achieve, remain in school and advance.
-While Student Assistance Programs exist in other areas of the country, the structure and operation of the program in Pennsylvania is a unique expression of an integrated model serving the needs of Pennsylvania families and their students.
+The primary goal of the Student Assistance Program (SAP) is to help students overcome barriers so that they may achieve goals, remain in school, and advance.
+While student assistance programs exist in other areas of the country, the structure and operation of the program in Pennsylvania is a unique expression of an integrated model serving the needs of Pennsylvania families and their students.

-Referral - Anyone can refer a student to SAP when they are concerned about someone’s behavior: any school staff, a student’s friend, a family member or community member.
+Referral - Anyone can refer a student to SAP when they are concerned about someone’s behavior, including but not limited to school staff, a student’s friend, a family member, or community member.
 The students themselves can even go directly to the SAP team to ask for help.
 The SAP team contacts the parent for permission to proceed with the SAP process.

 Team Planning - The SAP team gathers objective information about the student’s performance in school from all school personnel who have contact with the student.
 Information is also collected from the parent.
 The team meets with the parent to discuss the data collected and also meets with the student.
 Together, a plan is developed that includes strategies for removing the learning barriers and promoting the student’s academic and personal success to include in-school and/or community-based services and activities.

 Intervention and Recommendations - The plan is put into action.
 The team assists in linking the student to in-school and/or community-based services and activities.
 The team might recommend a drug and alcohol or mental health assessment.

 Support and Follow-up - The SAP team continues to work with and support the student and their family.
 Follow-up includes monitoring, mentoring, and motivating for academic success.

 It is the parent’s right to be involved in the process and to have full access to all school records under the applicable state and federal laws and regulations.
 Involvement of parents in all phases of the Student Assistance Program underscores the parent's role and responsibility in the decision-making process affecting their children’s education and is key to the successful resolution of problems.